RoRoche/AndroidStarter/architecture.md

 }
 ```

-This example is focused on REST communications, but it can be applied on various layers such as persistence for example.
+This example is focused on REST communications, but it can be applied to various layers such as persistence for example.

-Moreover, the example shown enqueues only one mock response, but it becomes possible to add multiple responses to build more complex scenarios.
+Moreover, the example shown queues up only one mock response, but it becomes possible to add multiple responses to build more complex scenarios.

 ## Code coverage